boffyd/Udacity-AI4Trading-BreakoutStrategy/README.md

 4 - With the trading signal and projected returns, we then explore what the likely return would be based on there being a present signal.
 The signal is 1, -1 or 0 depending on whether we are shorting, longing or doing nothing.
 Multiplying these out gives the projected returns.

 5 - From here we can explore the most promising look ahead range to give the larger yield for the portfolio.

+6 - Outliers are then explored to see how they impact the performance of the trading strategy for the portfolio.
+Here the Kolmogorov-Smirnov test (KS test) is used.